agri-cruiser/agri-cruiser/README.md

    - Download and open Basic Micro Studio
    - When opened, click on Help -> Download Legacy Motion Studio which will give you a zip file
    - Unzip the file and open up the file that says `Basicmico Motion Studio`
+   - Once opened, connect your RoboClaw to the Basicmicro Motion Studio
+   - Once connected, you should be able to see the current firmware version and the available firmware version.
+Update the firmware to the version listed above